Before diving into the steps to check the historical core web vital checking process, I will briefly discuss core web vitals first.

 You can learn more about the business impact of core web vitals here

-Website performance monitoring & optimization is a critical process for website-first businesses; over time, more and more traffic will come to the website, and the website needs to be faster when the traffic hits because no one wants to visit a website with a higher loading time.
+Website performance monitoring & optimisation is a critical process for website-first businesses; over time, more and more traffic will come to the website, and the website needs to be faster when the traffic hits because no one wants to visit a website with a higher loading time.

 Hence, setting up Synthetic and CWV monitoring is very important to understand user behaviour regarding the data.